 The Department of Justice was established in April 2010, following the devolution of justice powers to the Northern Ireland Assembly.

-The Programme for Government 2016-2020 has adopted the Outcomes Based Accountability model and the Department of Justice has been tasked with leading PfG Outcome 7:
+The Programme for Government/Outcomes Delivery Plan has adopted the Outcomes Based Accountability model and the Department of Justice has been tasked with leading PfG Outcome 7:

 “We have a safe community where we respect the law, and each other”.

 DOJ’s objectives are centred around Problem-Solving Justice.
 Problem Solving Justice gives us scope to drive forward new and more imaginative strategies, based on addressing the underlying causes of offending behaviour.
 Early intervention can help both the individual, and benefit wider society, and this is borne out by some of the positive work currently being taken forward by this Department.

 The Department has a range of powers relating to devolved policing and justice functions, set out in the Northern Ireland Act 1998 (Devolution of Policing and Justice Functions) Order 2010.

 It is responsible for the resourcing, legislative and policy framework of the justice system.